A HariPo oneshot

 Again, Scorpius could only nod.

-"Are you sure you're ready for it?" she asked the blonde boy.
+"Are you sure you're ready for it?" she asked the blond boy.

 He eagerly nodded.
 "Definitely!"